lifegadget/lumberjack-builder/README.md

 ## Introduction

-To build Logstash Forwarder from source quite a few source dependencies that you might not otherwise want to polute your Docker images with.
-Instead this repo does the messy work for you.
-By running:
+To build the Logstash Forwarder your environment needs quite a few source dependencies that you might not otherwise want to polute your Docker images with.
+Instead this repo does the messy work for you and just produces a single Debian *deb* file.

+## Standard Usage

-	sudo docker run lifegadget/lumberjack-builder > lumberjack.deb
+	sudo docker run -v /path/to/share:/app/bin lifegadget/lumberjack-builder

-This handy little docker image will generate a new logstash-forwarder for you from source.
-Of course, you may not even want to go through this step as this repo has a number of pre-built *deb* files in the resources folder.
+The docker container exposes `/app/bin` which is where the built deb file will be placed.
+Just put in the appropriate mount point for your host.

+## Pre-built Images

+If you just want to use a pre-built *deb* file then you can use those included in this repo.
+Just look in the "resources" folder and then include something like the following in your Dockerfile:

+	ENV LUMBERJACK_VERSION 0.3.1
+	RUN	wget --no-check-certificate -O/tmp/lumberjack_${LUMBERJACK_VERSION}_amd64.deb https://github.com/lifegadget/lumberjack-builder/raw/master/resources/lumberjack_${LUMBERJACK_VERSION}_amd64.deb \
+		&& dpkg -i /tmp/lumberjack_${LUMBERJACK_VERSION}_amd64.deb \
+		&& rm /tmp/lumberjack_${LUMBERJACK_VERSION}_amd64.deb